griefzz/harbour/docs/mkdocs/docs/features/logging/index.md

     Now whenever a client's Request is processed, we'll log the ip and port of the client and the requested path.

+The on_connection callback is performed before a Request is parsed.
+So this is a common pattern when you want more fine-grained logging of a clients connection.

 !!! warning

+    While these callbacks are coroutines, their execution is awaited inside the server.
-    These callbacks are blocking operations.
-It's important to note that if you do things such as file or network IO that harbour will halt a clients processing until they finish.
+    It's important to note that if you do things such as file or network IO inside a callback that harbour will halt a clients processing until they finish.
     It's preferable for such tasks to be deffered asynchronously for best performance.

 !!! note

     By default Harbour sets these callbacks to good defaults.
-Using your own callbacks should be reserved for logging libraries and building metrics.
+Using your own callbacks should be reserved for specialty logging libraries or building metrics.